nexentaedge/nexentaedge.github.io/src/docs/kubernetes-solo.md

 Once Kubernetes configured and operating properly, download [YAML file](https://raw.githubusercontent.com/Nexenta/edge-kubernetes/master/nedge-cluster-lfs-solo.yaml) and edit your site local parameters:

-- Prepare state local PV `/mnt/nedge-target-state`.
+- Prepare "state" local PV `/mnt/nedge-target-state`.
 It can be just empty directory available for kubelet to consume.
-- Prepare storage local PV `/mnt/nedge-target-data`.
+- Prepare "data" local PV `/mnt/nedge-target-data`.
 Either keep it empty or mount pre-formatted drives to it.
 - Ensure that /usr/bin/kubectl command is available on the path.
 This will be used by management POD to start / stop / reconfigure storage services.

 #### For Minikube recommended configurational tips: